 No body, no organ, and no single cell can perform at its optimal level without essential nutrients such as vitamins, minerals, and amino acids, and your dog is no exception.

 The following analogy may seem to be trivial but true.
 If you want to clean your apartment or house, you need to eat to have the energy to complete the task.
 When it comes to detoxing, the body needs to have the resources for the never-ending process of cleansing and rebuilding.

 That is why it is so important to give your dog the essentials.

 The liver is one of the most impressive organs because of the hundreds of metabolic processes that it is responsible for.
 It produces proteins, some amino acids, and vitamins; it also helps with fat processing and carbohydrate storage, and the list goes on.

 The liver is also the main organ when it comes to detoxification.
 However, because it evolved in the "pre-industrial" area, its capacity may not be exactly suited to the current level of toxins in food and the environment.
-That is why I suggest to help the liver in the cleansing process by doing a semi-annual herbal cleanse with Livton.
+That is why I suggest to help the liver in the cleansing process by doing a semi-annual cleanse with LiverTune.

 3. Replace the "bad guys" with the "good guys"